 North of the Malecón of Barranquilla, you will find a fascinating wetland area: the Ciénaga de Mallorquín.
 A beautiful eco-park has been built as part of a significant environmental restoration and conservation effort.
 Doors are already open to visitors, offering a chance to enjoy a relaxing afternoon walk along the lengthy wooden pier.

-During 2024 and 2025, the Eco Park will also start inviting visitors to engage in ecotourism activities such as kayaking, bird watching, guided tours, biking, and more.
-View pictures of of the Cienaga de Mallorquin Eco Park in our Instagram feed.
+During 2025, the Eco Park will also start inviting visitors to engage in ecotourism activities such as kayaking, bird watching, guided tours, biking, and more.
+View pictures of the Cienaga de Mallorquín Eco Park in my Instagram feed.

-Photo by Travelhapp, Eco Park Ciénaga de Mallorquín, Barranquilla
+Photo by Nicole (Travelhapp), Eco Park Ciénaga de Mallorquín, Barranquilla

-Photo by Travelhapp, Sunset in Eco Park Ciénaga de Mallorquín, Barranquilla
+Photo by Nicole (Travelhapp), Sunset in Eco Park Ciénaga de Mallorquín, Barranquilla

-Photo by Travelhapp, San Nicolás de Tolentino church in Barranquilla
+Photo by Nicole (Travelhapp), San Nicolás de Tolentino church in Barranquilla

 The Carnaval de Barranquilla is one of the most famous and colorful carnivals in the world.
 The Carnival Museum documents the history of the carnival, and its exhibits include impressive costumes, masks, and other artifacts.